- Timetable & Delivery

 Playlists of films in Arabic, French, German, Italian and Spanish will be available for you to watch free of charge.
 These playlists will be published on the Language Steps Organization but will only be available to registered Edge Hill students and members of staff.

 The Language Lounge is a dedicated space for language learning based in LP0.09 in the Law and Psychology building.
-The Language Lounge is currently closed but you can keep up to date with the opening hours here
+You can keep up to date with the opening hours here.

 Language Support Tutor

-If you require any help or support with your language learning, please contact Lucy McNally by email on firstname.lastname@example.org
+If you require any help or support with your language learning, please contact Lucy McClennan by email on email@example.com

 Why learn a language?